CQCL/pytket-docs/manual/manual_compiler.rst

 As more intensive optimisations are applied by level 2 the pass may take a long to run for large circuits.
 In this case it may be preferable to apply the lighter optimisations of level 1.

-We will now demonstrate the :py:meth:`default_compilation_pass` with the different levels of optimisation using an emulator for the IBMQ Quito device.
-The emulator has the same gateset and connectivity constraints as the real device.
+We will now demonstrate the :py:meth:`default_compilation_pass` with the different levels of optimisation using the IBMQ Quito device.

 .. jupyter-execute::

     from pytket import Circuit, OpType
-    from pytket.extensions.qiskit import IBMQEmulatorBackend
+    from pytket.extensions.qiskit import IBMQBackend

     circ = Circuit(3) # Define a circuit to be compiled to the backend circ.CX(0, 1)